 - Wednesday 30 November – Darebin Arts and Entertainment Centre

 NEMA CEOs/Senior Management Network – Strategic planning and issue identification for NEMA disability service providers.
-Please note the limit of one attendee per organisation and updated venues and dates.
+Please note the limit of one attendee per organisation.

 Time: all meetings will be held from 10am – 12pm